 Okay, so let’s take it up a step from budget reel to value reel.
 If you’re looking for a reel that has everything you need, nothing you don’t, and sits at a price that just makes everything more attractive, then this one is for you!

-If you’re not aware, graphite is another corrosion resistant material.
+If you’re not aware, carbon fiber is another corrosion resistant material.
 It also happens to be insanely lightweight and makes for an amazing reel body.

 In fact I like it even more than aluminum, mostly thanks to the slightly lighter weight.